-This film uses the characteristic Marvel humour that can be found in, for example, Iron Man (2008, 2010), The Avengers, Thor (2011, 2013), and almost all the latest Marvel filmic adaptations.
-It is the main character’s arrogance combined with sarcasm that bring charm to the successful Marvel films.
-Apparently, according to Marvel, being arrogant, clever, ambitious, stubborn, and, most importantly, having a good heart are the qualities required on a present day superhero.
+This film uses the characteristic Marvel humour that can be found in, for example, Iron Man (2008, 2010), The Avengers, Thor (2011, 2013), and almost all the latest Marvel film adaptations.
+It is the main character’s arrogance combined with sarcasm that brings charm to the successful Marvel films.
+Apparently, according to Marvel, being arrogant, clever, ambitious, stubborn, and, most importantly, having a good heart are the qualities required for a present-day superhero.

 In the same steps of seeking a different path, the love interest of Doctor Strange plays a small role in it.
 Christine Palmer (played by Rachel McAdams) tries to convince Strange that there diverse ways to find happiness, but he refuses to listen.
 This is a sub-story in which the love interest, who is also a doctor, helps Strange when he is injured.